 Among the objects of the League are: To promote, encourage and foster the playing of cricket, interest in cricket generally and in particular in the County of East Sussex, and to organise cricket on a competitive basis within the spirit of the game.

-We have currently 57 clubs in membership with some 120 teams in 12 divisions.
+We have currently 57 clubs in membership with, at the beginning of the season, some 120 teams in 12 divisions.

 If you are considering affiliating your own club to our league please contact the Hon.
 Secretary.